Coverage for local_installation/dynasor/post_processing/neutron_scattering_lengths.py: 100%

 13 abundance of each isotope of the considered atomic species.

-14 This weighting can, however, be overwritten by the :attr:`abundances` argument.
+14 This weighting can be overwritten using the :attr:`abundances` argument.

-16 The scattering lengths have been extracted from the following NIST
+16 The scattering lengths have been extracted from `this NIST

 21 Parameters